halkeye/hubot-jenkins-notifier/README.md

 * `room`: The room name to send the message to.
 Mutually exlusive with `user`
 * `user`: The user name to send the private message to.
 Mutually exlusive with `room`
-* `always_notify`: always notify even on success
-* `notstrat`: Notification strategy: [Ff][Ss] which stands for "Failure" and "Success".
+* `onStart`/`onFinished`: Notification strategy: [Ff][Ss] which stands for "Failure" and "Success".
 Capitalized letter means: notify always.
 Small letter means: notify only if buildstatus has changed
-  "Fs" is the default
-* `trace`: enable tracing for diagnostics
+* `trace`: add a bunch of runtime console.log's

 Environment variable: